 As a professional and responsible organisation, we publish this procedure on our website, and also make it available by post and email on request.

 To submit a formal complaint the complainant should write to the Director of the company providing details of the basis for your complaint, and why you consider DCS has acted unfairly.
-This can be in writing or by email to email@example.com It would be helpful if the case number could be mentioned in your correspondence.
+This can be in writing to Director, Debt Collection Service, Easton Business Centre, Felix Road, Bristol BS5 0HE or by email to firstname.lastname@example.org It would be helpful if the case number could be mentioned in your correspondence.

-We will acknowledge receipt of any formal complaint, and may also need to contact the complainant for clarification or further information.
+We will promptly acknowledge receipt of any formal complaint.
+We may also contact the complainant for clarification or further information with regard to their complaint.
+In addition, we will review the documentation held by DCS and speak with the relevant members(s) of the DCS team.
 We aim to conclude the complaint within 28 days, but this will be dependent on the Director receiving all the relevant information on which to make their decision.

 We are not a ‘public body’ and so are not covered by the provisions of either the Freedom of Information Act or the Environmental Information Regulations.